tarwn/lessthandot-hugo/blogs/content/posts/2010-11-22-unit-testing-costs-too-much-too-many-thi.md

 The project we are working with is a basic ASP.Net web application project that I built very quickly for sample purposes.
 This project can be [downloaded here][4] and includes the sample project and a backup of the SQL database.
 Feel free to download and follow along, or simply read the post.

-Our goal is to quickly add Unit Testing to a pseudo &#8216;existing' application and position ourselves to take advantage of Unit Testing as we continue to maintain or work on this &#8216;existing' application.
+Our goal is to quickly add Unit Testing to a pseudo 'existing' application and position ourselves to take advantage of Unit Testing as we continue to maintain or work on this 'existing' application.

 ### Adding the Unit Testing Project